-Freddie stars in new movie The Riot Club, about a fictional, exclusive Oxford undergraduate dining society which has fuelled comparisons with the Bullingdon Club, associated with Prime Minister David Cameron, Chancellor George Osborne and London Mayor Boris Johnson.
+Fox stars in new movie The Riot Club, about a fictional, exclusive Oxford undergraduate dining society which has fuelled comparisons with the Bullingdon Club, associated with Prime Minister David Cameron, Chancellor George Osborne and London Mayor Boris Johnson.

-Freddie said that he was "sort of over" concerns that people would think "I'm a posh git" if "I keep doing films like The Riot Club ".
+Fox said that he was "sort of over" concerns that people would think "I'm a posh git" if "I keep doing films like The Riot Club ".